Nefiron/bonnier-coding-challenge/README.md

 Complete functionalities to support with following requirements:
 1. Can add, edit, delete and view details of projects.
 2. Can start and stop entry on a project multiple times.
-3. Calculate total time (with date format hh:ss) spent on a project and display it in the project overview.
+3. Calculate total time (with date format hh:mm:ss) spent on a project and display it in the project overview.
 4. Make the page automatically update after updated projects and stop entries.

 ## Quick start: